SarthakKanade/JavaScript_Class/README.md

 https://www.w3schools.com/js/js_random.asp
 https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math/random

-4. What happens if two event listeners are attached to the same element?
+**4. What happens if two event listeners are attached to the same element?**

 Answer:
 When two (or more) event listeners are attached to the same element for the same event, both listeners will be triggered when the event occurs.
 For example, if you add two "click" event listeners to a button, clicking the button will run both functions.